bitnami/charts/bitnami/dataplatform-bp2/README.md

 Find more information about how to deal with common errors related to Bitnami’s Helm charts in [this troubleshooting guide](https://docs.bitnami.com/general/how-to/troubleshoot-helm-chart-issues).

 In order to render complete information about the deployment including all the sub-charts, please use --render-subchart-notes flag while installing the chart.

+## Notable changes

+### 0.3.0

+Elasticsearch dependency version was bumped to a new major version changing the license of some of its components to the [Elastic License](https://www.elastic.co/licensing/elastic-license) that is not currently accepted as an Open Source license by the Open Source Initiative (OSI).
+Check [Elasticsearch Upgrading Notes](https://github.com/bitnami/charts/tree/master/bitnami/elasticsearch#to-1500) for more information.

+Regular upgrade is compatible from previous versions.